vietfin/vietfin/tests/README.md

-# 1. VietFin Testing GUidelines
+# 1. VietFin Testing Guidelines

 This document is an annex of the VietFin [Contributing Guidelines](/CONTRIBUTING.md).